kartikeysinha/trendalation/README.md

 # trendalation

 An anomaly detection package for all sorts of trends & time series data.
 The library leverages algorithms like procrustes analysis to compare and contrast the general shape & trajectory of different trends.
-Using the training dataset, an ideal reference trace is determined for comparision along with a classification threshold from the generated error distribution.
+The **procrustses analysis** technique could be leveraged to get the minimum possible mean squared error between 2 distributions (after mathematical transformations).
+Using the training dataset, an ideal reference trace is determined for comparision along with a classification threshold from the generated error distribution using procrustes against this reference curve.

 ```insert images here```